-Prerequisites: (must meet one): 3.0 or above in academic grade for Introduction to ILO Elective, 3.0 or above in Middle School Challenge, 3.0 or above in HOW prior World Language course, 3.0 or above in academic prior World
+Prerequisites: (must meet one) 3.0 or above in HOW prior World Language course, 3.0 or above in academic prior

-Language course, Junior or Senior in good standing in Eagle Challenge Program
+World Language course, Junior or Senior in good standing in Eagle Challenge Program

 An ILO in World Language Exploration is an opportunity to practice and improve communication, reading, and writing skills while studying a language not offered at MAUMHS.
 Student must have proven ability to work independently.
 Off-site time with a community mentor is strongly encouraged.
+This is not equivalent to a leveled language course.